feedback-to-code/SWE-bench/evaluation/README.md

 in THIS repo run `conda env create file=environement.yml` and activate the env.

-on cwa server repo run `gh repo set-default` and set our fork as default.
+in cwa server repo run `gh repo set-default` and set our fork as default.

-in this repo go to `evaluation` dir.
+in THIS repo go to `evaluation` dir.

 `dvc pull` the data